 Nov.
-2 (BusinessDesk) - Todd Communications, part of the privately owned Todd Corp, agreed to sell its 11.1 percent stake in Sky Network Television for $218 million, ending a 22-year tie up with the listed pay-TV operator controlled by BskyB as it rotates capital into new ventures.
+2 (BusinessDesk) - Todd Communications, part of the privately owned Todd Corp, has agreed to sell its 11.1 percent stake in Sky Network Television, ending a 22-year tie with the listed pay-TV operator controlled by BskyB in a deal worth $218 million.

 Former Todd Capital managing director Robert Bryden has been deputy chairman of Sky TV since 2001 and a director since 1990.
 He retired from Todd Capital in September 2011.